UBC-MDS/edar/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the eda_analysis project is released with [this Contributor Code of Conduct](CONDUCT.md).
+Please note that the edar project is released with [this Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.